mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/administering-clusters/package-registry/index.md

 #### S3 Endpoint details

 When using Amazon S3, refer to [Amazon S3 Regions & Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for more details on possible endpoints.
-Package registry has been tested and known to work with Amazon S3 and Minio storage.
+Package registry has been tested and is known to work with Amazon S3 and Minio storage.
 It can work with any other S3 compatible storage.
 Contact Mesosphere support if you face problems connecting with other S3 compatible storage.

 #### S3 bucket name and path

 The combination of an S3 bucket name and path inside the bucket should be unique to each deployment of Package registry.
-Multiple instances from each deployment will ensure synchronized access to this bucket.
+Multiple instances from each deployment ensures synchronized access to this bucket.

 #### Upload the S3 credential to the DC/OS Secret store